 Aims and Objectives

-- To assist in the training of secondary school teachers by providing training in theology and religious studies subjects which normally form part of secondary school curriculum.
+- To help in the training of secondary school teachers by providing training in theology and religious studies subjects which normally form part of secondary school curriculum;

-- To stimulate research in the area of theology and religious studies that affects the day to day life of the individual and the nation as a whole.
+- To stimulate research in the area of theology, religious studies, and philosophy issues that affect the affairs of the nation as a whole;

 - To collaborate with other university departments as well as with other institutions – in and outside Botswana - by mounting viable programs.